Finite group actions and cyclic branched covers of knots in $\mathbf{S}^3$: Proof of Theorem

 By hypothesis $\gamma$ and $\eta\gamma\eta^{-1}$ coincide on $\partial M_c$.
 The action of $\gamma$ on the base of $V_T$ is non-trivial if and only if its restriction to the boundary circle of the base corresponding to the fibres of the torus $T$ is non-trivial.
 Therefore the action of $\gamma$ is non-trivial on the base of each component of $H_{0}\cdot V_T$.

-By Lemma~\ref{lem:seifert} and taking into account the fact that $V_T$ is a geometric piece in the JSJ-decomposition of the knot exterior $U_T$, the only situation in which the action of $\gamma$ on the base of $V_T$ is non-trivial is when the base of $V_T$ consists of a disc with $p$ holes, where $p$ is the order of one of the rotations that generate $\gamma$, the only one whose action is non trivial on the base of the fibration.
+By Lemma~\ref{lem:seifert} and taking into account the fact that $V_T$ is a geometric piece in the JSJ-decomposition of the knot exterior $U_T$, the only situation in which the action of $\gamma$ on the base of $V_T$ is non-trivial is when the base of $V_T$ consists of a disc with $p$ holes, where $p$ is the order of one of the rotations that generate $\gamma$.
 Moreover, the restriction of $\gamma$ to the elements of $H_{0}\cdot V_T$ cyclically permutes their boundary components which are not adjacent to $M_c$.
 Up to performing Dehn twists, along vertical tori inside the components of $H_{0}\cdot V_T \setminus V_T$, which permute the boundary components, we can assume that the restriction of $\gamma$ induces the same cyclic permutations on the boundary components of each element of the orbit $H_{0}\cdot V_T$.
 We only need to check that Dehn twists permuting two boundary components extend to the whole manifold $M$.
 This follows from the fact that the manifolds adjacent to these components are all homeomorphic and that Dehn twist act trivially on the homology of the boundary.

 Since the actions of the restrictions of $\gamma$ on the bases of the elements of $H_{0}\cdot V_T$ are combinatorially equivalent, after perhaps a further conjugacy by an isotopy, the different restrictions can be chosen to coincide on the bases.